 Toscana – IGT (Typical Geographical Indication)

-The 2017 Cipresseto is pink in color.
-Notes of raspberries and wild strawberries compose a fresh and aromatic bouquet on the nose.
-The palate is soft, balanced, and with a long and fruity finish and aftertaste.
+Cipresseto is pale pink in color.
+On the nose notes of orange blossoms and wild strawberries combine to form its fresh aromatic bouquet.
+Its palate is soft, full-bodied and well-balanced with a lengthy, fruity finish.